-To develop a deeper, consistent, and robust discipline in the area of prayer, personal devotions and spiritual growth needed for those called into the ministry.
-Additionally, this is a time for interns to seek God through this season of prayer to affirm and clarify of their call to vocational ministry.
+To develop a deeper, consistent and robust discipline in the area of prayer, personal devotions and spiritual growth needed for those called into the ministry.
+Additionally, this is a time for the intern to seek God through prayer to affirm and clarify their call by God into the ministry.